 Another YouTube hit featuring Qureshi was his post-engagement dance video.
 He decided to get hitched in the summer and finally tied the knot with his two-year (according to the man) sweetheart Faha Akmal Makhdum in a grand, four-day ceremony in Lahore.
 [To watch an on-court video of a beaming newly-wed Qureshi and his wife, click here.]

-The IndoPak Express’s much talked-about journey came to a sudden halt late last year, when Bopanna decided to change partners and pair up with an Indian player to prepare for the London Olympics.
+The split The IndoPak Express’s much talked-about journey came to a sudden halt late last year, when Bopanna decided to change partners and pair up with an Indian player to prepare for the London Olympics.
 Bopanna’s decision, Qureshi says, caught him by surprise.

 “It was a very important phase in our careers and because we were fighting for a place in the Masters event in London, I didn’t want anything bothering us.”